 PC VR Tips

-Below are some VR tips to consider related to your gaming PC.
+Below are some VR tips related to your gaming PC to consider.
 The computer that powers your headset is the brains behind your entire setup.
-A good PC will ensure that you can run VR games at full quality.
+A good PC will ensure you can run full-quality VR games.

 Consider Building Your Own PC

 If you haven’t bought your gaming PC yet, consider building your own from scratch instead of buying one that’s pre-built.
 Not only can you find deals on parts, you’ll also be more comfortable doing your own upgrades in the future.